tusharsharmadev/Car-price-Prediction-Model/Readme.md

 * Discord Usernames of TEAM MEMBERS on our Discord Server (Technothon 1.0) : Tushar Sharma | Organizer

-* Detailed Explanation of the Idea : This ia a Car Prediction Model which predicts the prices of the cars based on their specifications such as (fuel type, Engine etc)
+* Detailed Explanation of the Idea : This is a Car Prediction Model which predicts the prices of the cars based on their specifications such as (fuel type, Engine etc)

 * Solution provided : This model makes it easy to predict the exacg price just by entering the following attributes.